Stable v3.13.0

 • MATCHES — Value must match the specified regex pattern (full Go regexp support)

-Use MATCHES with word boundaries (\b) for precise column name matching:
+Use MATCHES with word boundaries (\b) for precise column name matching to avoid false positives with compound column names:

 # GOOD: Uses word boundaries to match exact column name